-Build Ruby projects with Azure Pipelines
+Build and test Ruby apps in Azure Pipelines

 This guidance explains how to use Azure Pipelines to automatically build Ruby projects with CI/CD pipelines.